ats-kinoshita/apocryphal-engine/README.md

 I would like to eventually define an Engagement Roll a la Blades in the Dark.

 ## Success
+### Threat Neutralization (i.e. Action/Goal Resolution)
-Plans for dealing with Threats should be determined by the following flowchart:
+Plans for dealing with Threats from Challenges should be determined by the following flowchart:
 1. Save -> Build your Action dice pool based on your Plan of Action
 2. Suck -> It happens (prompt a chance to Resist)

+The Position of the Action determines how immediate the Threat is ([Suck,] Desperate, Risky, Controlled).

+The Effect of the Action determines the effectiveness of the plan to overcome the Threat ([None,] Limited, Standard, Great).

+### Declaration Resolution
-*Declaration Resolution* is resolved by the following flowchart:
+Declarations otherwise should be resolved by the following flowchart:
 1. Drama -> Deal or Dilemma
 2. Karma -> It happens
 3. Fortune -> Roll a Save (Conflicting Action) or Luck (d6-based odds)